sbalingit211/sbalingit211.github.io/about.md

 #### High-Performance Computing (HPC) Engineer Academy Intern<span>June 2020 – Present</span>
 Lawrence Livermore National Laboratory, Livermore, CA
 - Effectively managing the following technical tasks with competing priorities and meeting deadlines that are important to project success:
---Working through the software project life cycle with a team to make building a HPC System more feasible by listing and portioning the requirements needed; designing the automated process and implementing the portions with Ansible files and bash scripts; integrating all parts into one script; testing the combined script on one node; and deploying it on an entire cluster.
+-- Working through the software project life cycle with a team to make building a HPC System more feasible by listing and portioning the requirements needed; designing the automated process and implementing the portions with Ansible files and bash scripts; integrating all parts into one script; testing the combined script on one node; and deploying it on an entire cluster.
 -- Creating and executing C programs within a Linux environment to examine possible bottlenecks for optimization purposes by timing computational speed of a system, manipulating process scheduling, and monitoring frequency and performance.

 #### Learning Assistant (Math and Computer Science)<span>October 2019 – Present</span>